cerveraman/platformTest/Terraform/readme.md

   - aws_route_table_association public: route table association to link the public route table with the public subnet.
 This resource throws an error in the terraform aws plugin that has not been solved
   - aws_default_route_table private_rt: The default route table deployed with the aws_vpc main_vpc resource will be used as default route table in our VPC
   - aws_vpc_endpoint dynamodb: enpoint to connect DynamoDB to the private subnet and the VPC
+  - aws_security_group public_access_sg: This security group allows to filter inbound and outbound traffic.
+All outbound traffic is allowed, but only inbound traffic from port 22 ant to port 22 is allowed.
+As this is a learning exercise, traffic for any IP address is allowed, but this should be limited for production environments.
 ## Module ec2
 * The module implements an Amazon AMI instance running in EC2, connected to the VPC through an elastic network interface